arock95/Go-Exercism-Labs/README.md

 What I've learned from each exercise

-Accumulate            - ability to pass functions as a parameter to a function
+* Accumulate            - ability to pass functions as a parameter to a function

-Anagram               - strings.EqualFold for case insensitive string equality and reflect.DeepEqual for map equality
+* Anagram               - strings.EqualFold for case insensitive string equality and reflect.DeepEqual for map equality

-Atbash Cipher         - interacting with runes like their ASCII integers (use them in math equations, etc.)
+* Atbash Cipher         - interacting with runes like their ASCII integers (use them in math equations, etc.)

-Bob                   - regexp mustcompile and matchstring, switch/case
+* Bob                   - regexp mustcompile and matchstring, switch/case

-Darts                 - math sqrt/pow (and hypot)
+* Darts                 - math sqrt/pow (and hypot)

-Difference of Squares - fast equations for sum of squares and square of sums
+* Difference of Squares - fast equations for sum of squares and square of sums

-ETL
+* ETL

-Grains
+* Grains

-Hamming
+* Hamming

-Isogram
+* Isogram

-Leap
+* Leap

-List Ops
+* List Ops

-Luhn                  - regexp mustcompile and matchstring, strconv.atoi converts a string to an int
+* Luhn                  - regexp mustcompile and matchstring, strconv.atoi converts a string to an int

-Pangram               - using a map to determine uniqueness as well as completeness (are all letters represented in a string)
+* Pangram               - using a map to determine uniqueness as well as completeness (are all letters represented in a string)

+* Proteins              - custom errors
+  * type CustomError string
+  * func (e CustomError) Error() string{ return string(e)}
+  * const ( ErrInvalidBase = CustomError("error ... ") )
+  * or just var ErrStop = errors.New("err stop")

-Proverb
+* Proverb

-raindrops
+* raindrops

-Reverse String
+* Reverse String

-RNA Transcription
+* RNA Transcription

-Scrabble Score
+* Scrabble Score

-Spage Age
+* Spage Age

-Triangle
+* Triangle

-Two Fer
+* Two Fer

-Word Count            - regexp mustcompile and findallstring; adding to an map without testing a key's existence first (for [string]int maps)
+* Word Count            - regexp mustcompile and findallstring; adding to an map without testing a key's existence first (for [string]int maps)